victorlaerte/wedeploy.com/node/electric/src/pages/docs/auth/sign-in-with-facebook/index.md

 <aside>

 Please be sure to add the callback url `https://<authID>-<projectID>.wedeploy.io/oauth/token` in your application.
 For local development, use `wedeploy.me` instead.
-To use with custom domains you can change the sufix `<projectID>.wedeploy.io` for your domain.
+To use with custom domains you can change the suffix `<projectID>.wedeploy.io` for your domain.

 </aside>